Sarosim/CUBE-Rota/README.md

 #### User Stories

 User stories are shown in quotes, as well as in a linked video and an audio file.
-There are also logos of current subscribers to the service shown at the bottom of the home page.
+There are also logos of *current subscribers* (fake at the moment obviously) to the service shown at the bottom of the home page.

 #### Pricing packages